thealing/RedBallGame/docs/README.md

     - Some objects can be turned on and off (windmill, booster, elevator...)
     - The controller of these can be a button, switch or sensor
   - Grid
-    - Allows alignment of the center of objects to a grid while dragging
+    - Align the center of objects to a grid while dragging
+    - Customize the grid color, opacity, and cell size
   - Zoom
     - Hold down the buttons to zoom in or out